How does a Health Spending Account work for small business in Canada?

 Watch the video below to see how an HSA works for an incorporated individual.

-Health Spending Accounts are used by small companies and incorporated individuals to control their medical costs and receive more flexible coverage than a traditional health insurance plan.
+Health Spending Accounts are used by companies across Canada to to control their medical costs and receive more flexible coverage than a traditional health insurance plan.
+If you have medical expenses, then this plan will save money for you.

 Are you an incorporated business owner with no employees?
 Learn how to use a Health Spending Account to pay for your medical expenses through your corporation: